 How to make an app: stages and average timelines

 When talking about the cost to build a mobile app, we cannot omit to explain the basics of app development.
 It all, of course, starts with someone’s brilliant idea and then goes through various stages until realized.
-You can find many tips online to the likes of how to make an app in 10 steps, or 5 key stages of app development.
+You can find many tips online such as how to make an app in 10 steps, or 5 key stages of app development.
 And these stages/steps are the following:

-- Idea & goals: Not just en Eureka moment with the great idea for an app, but also a real and detailed business strategy.
+- Idea & goals: Not just an Eureka moment with the great idea for an app, but also a real and detailed business strategy matters.
 Why do you think people will use your app?
 What does your app do, basically?
 What problem would an app help to solve?
 All should be clear.

 - Visual design: produce several versions of design.
 Typically, a designer produces 3 screens, i.e. three versions of the application visual concept.
 All other screens further on are then based on the visual concept of your choice.
 The app’s color matters too.
 Most major apps are made in a blue-green range of colors (Skype, Twitter, WhatsApp, Shazam).

 - Coding & bringing it all together.
 This is the most crucial stage when your developer team sits down and writes the code.
-Under a strict guidance of a project manager (software companies practice) developers complete the tasks.
+Developers complete the tasks under a strict guidance of a project manager (software companies practice).

 - Testing: Afterwards, quality assurance engineers test the app.
 Software testing plays a considerable role in mobile app development, improving and cleaning the final product.
 All the bugs should be squashed.

 - Release: after all tweaks and improvements are done and dusted (and tested again) the final chapter in app development saga arrives.
 Check submission policies of the app store of your choice to minimize time and effort to comply.